Qualified Small Business Stock: Maximizing the Section 1202 Exclusion for Startup Investors

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will explain how a business and its shareholders meet Section 1202 eligibility requirements for qualified small business stock (QSBS) to eliminate or reduce taxation of capital gains.
+This course will explain how a business and its shareholders meet Section 1202 eligibility requirements for qualified small business stock (QSBS) to eliminate or reduce taxation of capital gains.
 Our panel of tax experts will discuss the corporate requirements, shareholder requirements, and the substantial tax savings available for stock that does qualify.

 - Qualified small business stock (Section 1202)